 After your accident with a semi-truck, you will quickly find that it is hard to determine who is at fault for your injuries.
 There could be numerous parties responsible for the accident, and those parties may extend outside of the trucking company and the driver of the semi-truck.

 Accidents involving commercial vehicles are very difficult.
 It is not easy for a victim to decipher who would be reasonably responsible for their injuries and financial losses.
-That is why it is recommended that any victim of a semi-truck accident contact a personal injury attorney, right away.
+That is why it is recommended that any victim of a semi-truck accident contact an injury attorney, right away.
 An attorney can help determine which parties contributed to the accident and work toward making sure that a victim receives maximum compensation.

 Determining Liability Is the First Step